equipindustry/cookiecutter-docker/CONTRIBUTING.rst

 Make changes to code or docs
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Fork the project, make a change, and send a pull request!
+Fork the {{ cookiecutter.project_slug }}, make a change, and send a pull request!
 Please have a
 look at our `Style
 Guide </docs/source/contributing/style-guide.rst>`__ before
 getting to work.
 Please make sure the unit and functional tests pass